-Don't get me wrong--I like garlic and all the oniony, things, but they were a little strong--even for me.
+They were a little strong--even for me.
 I packed a pound of hamburger with a generous handful of chopped ramp bulbs and threw them on the grill.
-Needless to say, every time I mention ramps to my friend and his wife to this day I get reminded of the casket breath we all shared afterwords.
+Needless to say, every time I mention ramps to my friend and his wife to this day I get reminded of the casket breath we all shared afterwards.

-First, the ramps bulbs aren't used at all--there's plenty of flavor in ramp leaves, which are easy to cut, and don't require any digging or disturbing the plant (a more sustainable practice in general).
+The key to making a good ramp burger is that the ramps bulbs aren't used at all.
+There's plenty of flavor in ramp leaves, which are easy to cut, and don't require any digging or disturbing the plant (a more sustainable practice in general).
 Just like green onions and regular onions, too, the flavor in the leaves is milder, and requires a lot less cooking to tame it, which means no casket breath.

-The second thing I do differently, is that I don't make big, enormous burgers.
-I generally like my burgers one of two ways: big 6-8 oz and medium-rare-rare or flat, spread out, and covered with delicious caramelized crust, pressed down gently with a spatula while they cook to disperse their albumen so it can caramelize on the surface, or what most people would call smash-burgers, or diner-style.
-Diner-style is what we're talking about here.
+The second thing I do differently, is I don't make giant burgers.
+I generally like my burgers one of two ways: big 6-8 oz and medium-rare-rare or flat, spread out, and covered with delicious caramelized crust, pressed down gently with a spatula while they cook so the surface can caramelize

 Ramp sausage vs burgers with ramps

 If you want to make ramp sausage, I have a recipe for that.
-For the best flavor, think of having a burger with ramps, instead of having "ramp burgers".
-You do that, by tossing fresh ramp leaves in a pan at the last minute while the burgers are cooking, then piling them on top of the burgers.
+For the best flavor, think of having a hamburger with ramps, instead of having "ramp burgers".
+Do this by tossing fresh ramp leaves in a pan at the last minute while the burgers are cooking, then piling them on top of the burgers.

 Dry brining for the best crust